-An air bearing is a non-contact, frictionless bearing system that uses a thin layer of pressurized gas (mostly air).
+An air bearing is a non-contact, frictionless bearing system that uses a thin layer of pressurized gas.
 The air acts as the lubricant, creating an evenly distributed gas film between the surface and the substrate.
-The result - no friction, no maintenance, ultra-precision, and clean motion with higher stiffness.
+The result?
+No friction, no maintenance, ultra-precision, and clean motion with higher stiffness.

-OAV Air-bearing technology generates evenly distributed gas film between the surface and the substrate.
-Due to low gas viscosity, there is no friction losses by viscous shearing, any mechanical contact is avoided, there is no contact between the surface, and no slip-stick phenomenon.
+OAV Air Bearing technology generates an evenly distributed film of gas between the surface and the substrate.
+Due to low gas viscosity, there is no friction losses by viscous shearing, and mechanical contact is avoided.
+There is no contact between the surface, and a no slip-stick phenomenon.

-Contaminant-free, clean environments generate virtually no particulates that can become airborne.
+Air bearings are contaminant-free.
+Clean environments generate virtually no particulates that can become airborne.
 Thus, they are ideal for many cleanroom applications.